Receive your free microgreen cookbook today!

 Microgreens are tiny vegetables that are harvested at the most nutritious stage of a plant's life cycle.

-Grown indoors on a windowsill or counter, microgreens are up to 40% more nutritious than mature vegetables, and 20% more than sprouts.
-With hundreds of important phytochemicals and micronutrients in each one it means that you need to eat less than you would mature vegetables to get the necessary nutrients in your diet each day.
+Grown indoors on a windowsill or counter, microgreens are up to 40 times more nutritious than mature vegetables, and twice that of sprouts.
+With hundreds of important phytochemicals and micronutrients in each one, it means that you need to eat a much smaller portion of microgreens than you would mature vegetables to get the necessary nutrients in your diet each day.

 - Stage 1 - Sprouts (2-5 days old)